 - Serious medical condition (illness, surgery, hospitalization, mental health issue, accident) or of an immediate family member

 - Death of a family member or close friend

 - Other circumstances that are beyond your control

 Submitting your appeal

 If you were notified that your scholarship was canceled and you have experienced any of the above circumstances, send an email to firstname.lastname@example.org.

 In your appeal, please provide:

 - Details on why you were not able to meet the renewal criteria.
 If the appeal is for a medical condition or health issue, please include information about the onset of the condition/issue and steps that you have taken/are taking for treatment

-- Your projected plan that will lead you to meeting renewal requirements in the future
+- A thorough and well thought out projected plan that will lead you to meeting renewal requirements in the future

 The Office of Student Financial Aid has reporting obligations when students disclose information about sexual misconduct, stalking, or dating/domestic violence.
 The Office of Student Financial Aid shares information with the Office of Sexual Misconduct Response Coordinator.
 The Office of Sexual Misconduct Coordinator works to ensure that individuals who have had these types of experiences, have access to information about confidential support resources, options for resolution, and the potential for accommodations that might be needed.
 You are welcome to contact the Office of Sexual Misconduct Coordinator directly at 319-335-6200.